SPFAM (Fostering & Adoption)

 - The reasons for child abuse or child neglect could be multifaceted ranging from drug abuse to poverty to the inadequacy of Hong Kong child protection laws to a lack of day care services for working parents (the list goes on).

-How SP responds?
+How does SP respond?

 - SP responds to the situation in Hong Kong by raising awareness within the church body.